Lake Columbia

 Lake Columbia is a man-made lake in Columbia Township in southern Jackson County in the U.S. state of Michigan.
 Originally formed as a mill pond in 1836, it was expanded to 840 acre in 1961.
 At its greatest extent, the lake is 2 and 1/4 miles long and 1 and 3/4 miles wide.
 It has approximately 14 mi of shoreline and the water source to the lake is Goose Creek.
 The lake has an average depth of 18 ft.
 Lake Columbia is located 2 mi west of Brooklyn, Michigan.
 The latitude for the lake is 42.0928 and the longitude is -84.3011 with an elevation of 988 ft above sea level.

 Lake Columbia is one of the many lakes in Jackson County that is entirely private.
 Yearly membership dues in the Lake Columbia Property Owners Association are required by residents of the lake.
 The lake has a total of 16 private parks.
 It also has 14 named shores where residents reside.
 It is a boaters and fishers paradise for local residents of the lake.
 Lake Columbia is stocked annually with Walleye or Bluegill fish.
 The fish population continues to grow in Lake Columbia every year.

 Hydrology

 Lake Columbia has a primary inflow from Goose Creek and a primary outflow from Goose Creek.
-Goose Creek mainly flows from east to west and flows into the Raisin River.
+Goose Creek mainly flows from west to east and flows into the Raisin River.
 The Raisin River connects Clark Lake, Vineyard Lake, Norvell Lake and Lake Columbia together by way of Goose Creek also.
 The drainage area of Lake Columbia is 25,000 Sq.
 Acres which drains into Jackson County and Hillsdale County, Michigan.